 It’s still just a job

-Sometimes guests are linked to franchises you like and to some you don’t.
+Sometimes guests are linked to franchises you like and sometimes to some you don’t like.
 Which is fine.
 But you are an idiot if you think you are smart if you tell said actor and/or talent that something they worked sucked.
-There is no problem if you say that something was not something you liked.
-But telling a talent something they were attached to sucked is insulting to them.
+There is no problem if you saying that something was not something you liked.
+But telling a talent something they were attached to “sucked” is insulting to them.
 Even if they themselves think the end result “sucked”, it is still something they put their time and energy in.
 It was a job for them and was something that helped that person feed his or her family.
 Also, the thing you loathe may be the thing the person next to you absolutely loves.
 So think twice before putting down a franchise in public.

 They are still people